CHOOSE NOTIFY ME ON OUT OF STOCK VARIETIES FOR 2026 STOCK ALERTS

 White Adriatic Fig

-The skin of this sweet-flavoured fig is mostly green with a golden tinge as it ripens.
+The skin of the sweet-flavoured White Adriatic Fig is mostly green with a golden tinge as it ripens.
 Inside the fruit is a beautiful pale to deep red colour.
-There is rarely a breba crop and if it does produce this second crop it is small in number. • Pollination...
+There is rarely a breba crop and if it does produce this second crop it is small in number...

 • White Flowering Apricot (Prunus mumé 'Alboplena')